Youth & Teen Summer Camps

 SPORTS, HEALTH, & FITNESS CAMPS

-The Rec Sports Camp on The Hill offers five week-long sessions of physical fitness, education and recreational activities.
+The Rec Sports: Camp on The Hill offers five week-long sessions of physical fitness, education and recreational activities.
 Our primary goal is to promote the development of personal awareness related to healthy lifestyle choices.

 Campers should come to camp prepared for indoor and outdoor activities.
-With this in mind campers are encouraged to bring sunscreen, a hat, and a re-useable water bottle daily.
+With this in mind campers are encouraged to bring sunscreen, a hat, and a reusable water bottle daily.
 Campers should also wear comfortable athletic clothing and shoes and come with appropriate swim attire.
-The Rec Sports Camp on the Hill is designed for children ages 6-13 and will prove to be a challenging and exciting option to keep your young ones active and engaged thru the summer.
+The Rec Sports Camp on the Hill is designed for children ages 6-12 and will prove to be a challenging and exciting option to keep your young ones active and engaged thru the summer.

 Cost: $100 Per Week

 Program Coordinator: Anthony Daniels

 For More Information: Please contact Anthony Daniels at (936) 261-3586, firstname.lastname@example.org

 Prairie View A&M University Enrollment Services - Strategic Partnerships and K-12 Outreach Program offers exciting summer camps for kids K-12.
 Please see the list below of our weekly camps.

 To register please contact Talitha Lewis, Director at email@example.com

 Be sure to fill out the Participant Information after Registering